uha0001/Scripting_project/README.md

 python quast.py *.fna -o Quast_Output

 ### Step 4: Genome Annotation using Prokka
-Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files
+Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
 For detail about installation and use of this tool, move into "Prokka" sub-directory.

 ### Step 5: Biosynthetic Gene Cluster Identification.